piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 **NOTICE**

-> As you have noticed two methods: **getName**, **getVersion** of the details interface should at least return a value.
+> As you have noticed two methods: **getName**, **getVersion** of the details interface should always return a value, so
+> that means they're required.

 ### Default implementation

-The Jungi\Bundle\ThemeBundle\Core\Details` is a default details implementation and it only defines basic methods contained in the interface.
+The `Jungi\Bundle\ThemeBundle\Core\Details` class is a default details implementation and it only defines basic methods contained in the interface.
 In comparison with the default theme implementation it don't use a constructor like in the default theme implementation, because it would bring a mess in the constructor signature.

-The default implementations in the constructor takes only one argument `$parameters` which is of array type.
+The constructor of class takes only one argument `$parameters` which is of array type.
 This array should consist of keys from the table below.

 Key | Required
 --- | --------